ExperimentalHypothesis/ai-chatbot/README.md

 ## Features

-- **Retrieval-Augmented Generation (RAG):** Provides answers grounded in the content of the documents, reducing hallucinations.
+- **Retrieval-Augmented Generation (RAG):**  Answers grounded in the content of the documents only.
+It is actually very strict about that.
 - **Persistent Vector Storage:** Uses ChromaDB to store document embeddings, so you only need to process your documents once.
 - **Context-Aware Conversations:** Maintains a chat history to understand follow-up questions and provide coherent conversational answers.
 - **Save Conversation:** Able to save conversation history a local .txt file
-- **Interactive CLI:** A simple and easy-to-use command-line interface for interacting with the chatbot.
+- **Simple GUI:** A simple and easy-to-use GUI interface for interacting with the chatbot.

 ## TODOs: Next Steps & Improvements